yeahml/yeahml/documentation_helper/configuration_files/layers/dense.md

       dropout: <int> # will wrap dense in dropout layer
 ```

-Including the `dropout` opt will do the following:
+Including the `dropout` opt will implement the following logic:

 ```python